NickVanGerwen/GamificationForPlayerRetention/DailyQuests.md

 By making the quests only temporarily available, players will experience the fear of missing out(fomo).
 This will incentivize players to check and attempt to complete the quests every day to get the rewards they would otherwise miss out on.

 ### Motivate players to open the app
 One obstacle before playing the game is opening the app.
-Because quests can have many different motivations (needing xp to level up, fomo, curiosity for how easy the quests are) and because the barrier is very low (open the app, view quests) it serves as a good trigger to get players into the app, where they are then more likely to play the game, and make purchases.
+Because quests can have many different motivations (needing xp to level up, fomo, curiosity for how easy the quests are) and because the barrier is very low (open the app, view quest menu) it serves as a good trigger to get players into the app, where they are then more likely to play the game, and make purchases.

 ### Satisfaction of competence
 Completing challenges will make players feel good about themselves because they were able to complete them.
 This is paired with the actual reward, which makes it feel even more rewarding.